rsp/RTC-test/README_SOLUTION.md

   - many files have 100% test coverage and the tests could be split into multiple files
 - add more tests
   - some infrastructure and boilerplate parts of the code are not tested, as the focus was put to have 100% coverage on the parts that actually convert the data, rather than e.g. starting the server etc.
+- add end to end tests for the api endpoint
 - some linter rules could be tweaked but in general they are pretty solid